jmcantrell/arch-bootstrap/README.md

 When installing the boot loader, if EFI is detected, it will be configured and used instead of BIOS.

-Any WIFI connections created during the install will be persisted to the installed system.
+Any wireless connections created during the install will be persisted to the installed system.

 If installing in a VirtualBox virtual machine, the guest utilities will be enabled and the privileged user will be added to the 'vboxsf'